-Recently, we’ve all been hearing a lot of news about Coronavirus and COVID-19.
-Efforts to fight the pandemic affect our daily lives and feeling anxiety is normal.
-There’s a good chance that your school is temporarily closing, or that your spring break travel plans have changed.
-You may be worried about getting sick, or concerned for family members with specific health considerations.
+Over a year into the pandemic, we’re still hearing a lot of news about Coronavirus and COVID-19.
+Ongoing efforts to adjust to the virus have changed our daily lives, and anxiety is normal.
+There’s a good chance that your school is reopening, that public restrictions in your area are changing, or that you or your loved ones are now eligible for a vaccine.
+You may still be worried about getting sick, or concerned for family members with specific health considerations.
 The news is developing rapidly — every time you turn around, you’re likely to find a new headline, story, or soundbite.

-And while it is good to be informed and to stay safe, this constant coverage can trigger serious anxiety.
+And while it is good to stay informed and stay safe, this constant coverage can trigger serious anxiety.
 If you already struggle with anxiety, you may find yourself feeling especially overwhelmed, helpless, or fearful.

 It’s important to remember that we’re all in this together.
 A certain amount of anxiety is normal when we are faced with an unfamiliar situation — fear of the unknown is something that most people grapple with.
-But as we take extra steps to protect our physical health, we must also take steps to protect our mental and emotional health.
+But as we take steps to protect our physical health and find ways to safely engage with one another, we must also take steps to protect our mental and emotional health.

 We hope these seven tips for managing anxiety and uncertainty help you stay strong as we navigate these current events.
 Together, we will get through this.